manuhabitela/drawingboard.js/README.md

 1. `jQuery`, `Zepto` or any other jQuery API compatible library
 2. An `input[type=range]` polyfill so that the pencil size control works [in every browser](http://caniuse.com/#feat=input-range)

-After including all the requirements in your page, you can include the minified script and stylesheet contained in the `dist` folder.
+After including all the requirements in your page, you can include the minified script and stylesheet contained in the `dist` folder. `drawingboard.min.js` contains the board whereas `drawingboard.full.min.js` contains the board *and* the default controls.

 ## Creating a drawingboard